 Giving providers and staff new tasks for opioid prescription management can be very helpful to patients but runs the risk of making work more challenging to providers and staff.
 Before starting such a project, practice leaders should evaluate whether this project is a good fit for their practice.
-The Opioid Prescription Management Readiness for Change Assessment survey (see Appendix B) can be used to collect anonymous feedback from a sample of practice members to guide the decision on whether to use this toolkit to improve opioid prescription management in the practice.
+The Opioid Prescription Management Assessment survey (see Appendix B) can be used to collect anonymous feedback from a sample of practice members to guide the decision on whether to use this toolkit to improve opioid prescription management in the practice.

-- 1. Identify about eight practice providers and staff from different roles across clinical and non-clinical staff to complete the survey in Appendix B (if the practice has eight or fewer members, distribute to everyone). - 2.
-Distribute the survey, with instructions about the date it should be returned by and where it should be sent. - 3.
-Average the responses by statement.
-For example, if the statement "Our practice's community has a drug abuse/mismanagement problem" received ratings of 1, 2, 5, 3, 4, 5, 5, and 5, (5 being most indicative of readiness for change) then the average response for this statement is 3.75. - 4.
-If the average response for any statement is less than 3.0 or has more than two responses as a "1" or a "2," then consider, as practice leaders, whether this is an indication that the project should be done at this time or needs additional preparation before starting. - 5.
-Review all comments for additional indications of whether the practice is ready to conduct this project at this time.
+- Identify about eight practice providers and staff from different roles across clinical and non-clinical staff to complete the survey that follows this page (if the practice has eight or fewer members, distribute to everyone). - 2.
+Distribute the survey, with instructions about the date it should be returned by and where it should be sent. - Average the responses by statement.
+For example, if the statement "The degree to which the practice's community has a drug abuse/mismanagement problem" received ratings of 1, 2, 5, 3, 4, 5, 5, and 5, (5 bing most indicative of readiness for change) then the average response for this statement is 3.75. - 4.
+Count the number of times each response received a score of "1" or "2."
+In the above example, the statement had two responses that were a "1" or a "2." - 5.
+If the average response for any statement is less than 3.0 or has more than two responses as a "1" or a "2," then consider, as practice leaders, whether this is an indication that the project should be done at this time or needs additional preparation before starting. - Review all comments for additional indications of whether the practice is ready to conduct this project at this time.